termora/berry/README.md

 - Build the bot: `docker-compose build`
 - Run the bot: `docker-compose up` (or `docker-compose up -d` to run in the background)

+The site will listen on `localhost:2839`, and the API will listen on `localhost:2838`.

 If you want to run it on the bare metal, it's a lot more involved and you're mostly on your own.
 If you get stuck, feel free to ask for help on the [support server](https://termora.org/server).